 Answers for Employers

 The primary reason you should verify– it is illegal to employ ineligible workers!
-Since 1986, U.S. employers have been required to verify employees by completing the I-9 form and reviewing identification documents.
-E-Verify is currently the most reliable way to verify work eligibility.
+Since 1986, U.S. employers have been required to verify employees by completing the Form I-9 and reviewing identification documents.
+E-Verify compares the information on the I-9 to the actual government records at the Social Security Administration, Department of Homeland Security (USCIS, etc.), and state Department of Motor Vehicles records.

-E-Verify is voluntary, but required by some state laws and for federal contractors.
-If you enroll, E-Verify does not replace Form I-9, but uses information from the form to verify your new hire’s work eligibility.
-Where E-Verify is required, completing Form I-9 alone is not an alternative.
+E-Verify is mostly voluntary but is required by many state laws and for federal contractors.
+If you enroll, E-Verify does not replace Form I-9 but uses information from the form to verify your new hire’s work eligibility.
+Employers are fully liable if a worker is found to be ineligible even after completing Form I-9, whereas participating in E-Verify provides a “safe harbor” when an employee is reported by E-Verify to be work-authorized but is later discovered to be ineligible.

 Yes, Verify I-9, LLC centralizes and standardizes your verification process.
 Each of your hiring sites can submit verifications directly to us, if required.